 While working with local farmers seems idyllic there are some negatives to consider.
 Working with farmers means changing your menu to match the seasonal offerings.
 While this can be attractive for some restaurants, it might not make sense if you want to offer a consistent menu.
 Buying directly from different farmers can also be quite costly, meaning that your menu prices will have to reflect the increase.

 Organic suppliers can come in the shape of wholesale suppliers, farmers or specific stores.
 These suppliers focus specifically on selling produce that has been determined organic.
 According to the USDA, organic products “are grown and processed according to federal guidelines addressing, among many factors, soil quality, animal raising practices, pest and weed control, and use of additives.”
 Essentially any organic supplier should adhere to specific regulations of their region.
 The benefits of using organic suppliers include being able to mention that certain organic ingredients are used in your food and also having assurances about the quality of the ingredient.
 The main negative about buying organic is of course the cost.
 Organic produce is traditionally more expensive given the stricter regulations they have to adhere to.

 For businesses on a budget, low-cost equipment may be a good compromise.
 Older products can often work just as well as newer models if they’ve been well maintained.
 This allows you to save money without sacrificing functionality and reliability.

-Restaurant suppliers aren’t created equally, so it’s essential to partner with a trusted name.
+Partner with a trusted name.
 Before signing any contracts, take the time to learn more about the businesses you are considering.
-Questions like the below are a great place to start.
+Questions like the ones below are a great place to start.